Jieli12/oldJieli12.github.io/_posts/2020-06-30-academic-website.md

 ## Conventions

 In this tutorial, I use a couple of conventions to describe computer code and the actions you'll do with it.
 Anytime you see content between two angle brackets, you should replace the content with the appropriate version for yourself.
-For example, \<yourusername\> would become jayrobwilliams for me, because that is my GitHub username.
+For example, \<yourusername\> would become Jieli12 for me, because that is my GitHub username.
 You'll also frequently see

 ```
 highlighted code blocks like this